DenisCarriere/gopro/README.md

 ## Quickstart

 Once the installation is complete you are ready to start! :)

+The default `IP` address for the GoPro is using `10.5.5.9`.

+You must first be connected to the GoProApp Wifi connection.

 Launch your favorite `ipython` or standard `python`